 If you walk along the topmost part of the wall along Paseo Del Morro, you will find a small, shady plaza that faces the water.
 There you can see La Rogativa, a sculpture created by Lindsay Daen to mark San Juan's 450th anniversary.

 Paying tribute to a legend borne during a siege in 1797, La Rogativa portrays a bishop and three women carrying torches in a religious procession.
 It seems, according to the legend, that the light from the torches caused the British invaders to think they were seeing Spanish reinforcements coming, so they turned and fled.

 La Puerta de San Juan

-Castillo San Cristóbal took nearly 140 years to complete and is the largest fortification built by Spain in the New World.
+Castillo San Felipe del Morro was first constructed back in 1539 as protection for the city of San Juan from seaborne enemies.
 The uphill walk there is totally worth the effort, as it offers an amazing, panoramic views of the city and coastline.

 One thing you are sure to see in Old San Juan is cats.
 Everywhere.
 Hundreds of feral cats live in the city and roam the streets and the waterfront.